LightCyberIndo/ELCei/README.md

 $ chmod 777 ELCei.sh
 $ sh ELCei.sh

-# This tool use username & password, and you must downloads it
+# This tool use username & password, and you must download it